Improving propulsive efficiency using bio-inspired intermittent locomotion: Discussion

 and the corresponding duty cycle:

-As shown in Figure \ref{fig:simu_optim}, for all flow velocities (from 0 to 0.2 m/s), intermittent propulsion is more efficient than continuous propulsion when the drag contrast, $C_{D, \text{C}} / C_{D, \text{B}}$, is less than 0.35.
-Then the gain increases and the optimum duty cycle decreases as the drag contrast decreases.
-These theoretical results are confirmed by our experiments for two different drag contrasts.
-In the experiments, we vary the drag contrast by changing the relative importance of propeller and hull drag.
+As shown in Figure \ref{fig:simu_optim}, for all flow velocities (from 0 to 0.2 m/s), intermittent propulsion is more efficient than continuous propulsion when the drag ratio, $C_{D, \text{C}} / C_{D, \text{B}}$, is less than 0.35.
+Then the gain increases and the optimum duty cycle decreases as the drag ratio decreases.
+These theoretical results are confirmed by our experiments for two different drag ratios.
+In the experiments, we vary the drag ratio by changing the relative importance of propeller and hull drag.
 The hull drag was increased by increasing the water height and the immersion of the hull.
-For a drag contrast of 0.2, the efficiency gain is between 15\% and 24\% for an optimum duty cycle of $0.35 \pm 0.5$, depending on the flow velocity.
-When the drag contrast increases to 0.25, the optimum efficiency gain is only 7.5 \% for a duty cycle of 0.55.
+For a drag ratio of 0.2, the efficiency gain is between 15\% and 24\% for an optimum duty cycle of $0.35 \pm 0.5$, depending on the flow velocity.
+When the drag ratio increases to 0.25, the optimum efficiency gain is only 7.5 \% for a duty cycle of 0.55.

 In the model, the efficiency gain increases as the flow velocity decreases.
 This is due to boat speed variations, which increase with mean coast velocity (flow velocity) and are detrimental to efficiency.
 This trend is not clearly observed in our experiments, probably because other sources of dissipation, such as rotational inertia, mask the effect of speed variations.
 As discussed in Section \ref{sec:SimpleModel}, in the limit of no speed variation ({\it i.e.} large boat inertia or $M \to 0$), the relative power gain reduces to: